-What’s the difference between a goal and an objective?
+What’s the difference between the terms, goals, and objectives?

 If you thought they were synonyms, you’re not alone.
-Most people think that — including us, until a few years ago.
+Most people think that — including us before we saw the light.

-We’ll start by saying they’re not the same thing, and that you shouldn’t use them interchangeably.
+To be clear, they’re not the same thing, and you shouldn’t use them interchangeably.

 Why does it matter?